 - In August of 2009, Alliant International University hired the University’s first Chief Marketing Officer, Madeleine Wiener.
 Madeleine was tasked with increasing awareness for the Alliant brand, the parent and “connector” brand for five schools with 6 campuses across California.

-- The new logo system at Alliant has been a winner with faculty, staff and students, raising the consistency with which the University is branded, online and offline.
+- The new logo system at Alliant was a winner with faculty, staff and students, raising the consistency with which the University is branded, online and offline.

 - As the research predicted, top pages attracting traffic such as the Program listings are generating increased visibility for Alliant’s program offerings and students, faculty and staff report ease of navigation and higher levels of satisfaction with the site.

-- Marketing directors at Alliant have embraced the new content management system, updating spotlights, adding to the news database and events calendars and refreshing imagery and adding to site content on an ongoing basis leading to a fresh, current look for the University online.
-Site management and administration is now decentralized within the University, allowing multiple administrators to refresh content vs management under one, overburdened webmaster.
+- Marketing directors at Alliant embraced the new content management system, updating spotlights, adding to the news database and events calendars and refreshing imagery and adding to site content on an ongoing basis leading to a fresh, current look for the University online.
+Site management and administration was decentralized within the University, allowing multiple administrators to refresh content vs management under one, overburdened webmaster.

-- Pay per click campaigns are now delivering a steady stream of traffic to the site with positive conversion activity and reasonable cost per conversion metrics.
+- Pay per click campaigns delivered a steady stream of traffic to the site with positive conversion activity and reasonable cost per conversion metrics.

-- In addition, since the launch of the new Alliant.edu, prospective student conversions have increased significantly to the “Request for information” form on the site.
+- Prospective student conversions increased significantly to the “Request for information” form on the site.